Fortanix Data Security Manager with Microsoft SQL Server TDE Integration - Backup & Restore

 CREATE_CRYPTOGRAPHIC_PROVIDER.png

-Figure 6: Create Cryptographic Provider
+Figure 6: Create a cryptographic provider

 3.3 Creating Credentials